Nextiva / Blog / VoIP

 SIP trunking requirements

 While switching to SIP trunking, you’re making a physical infrastructure virtual.
-You’ll need an Internet connection and SIP-compatible PBX, also known as IP PBX.
+You’ll need an Internet connection and a SIP-compatible PBX, also known as an IP PBX.

 For desk phones, you’ll need a VoIP phone to connect to your PBX.
 If you’re using existing traditional phones, get a VoIP adapter.
 You’ll also need Internet access between your VoIP phones and your PBX server.
 Older PBX systems might need additional hardware and configuration.